pingcheng-lin/NSYSU-Algorithm/TSP_Dynamic/README.md

-# Alogorithm is dynamic programming
+# This alogorithm is dynamic programming

 ## Command:
 	python3 hw2.py